 – slow relaxed breathing technique using your abdomen muscles

 – supplement with vitamin C and Omega 3-6-9, best from natural sources (avocados, citrus fruits, kiwi, etc)

-– avocados are found to be a high source of glutathione that protect cells again free radicals damage and help in eradicating the poluttants in the respiratory system; it is also high in vitamin E especially for people whose asthma is linked to nut allergy
+– avocados have a high source of glutathione that protects cells against free radical damage and helps to eradicate poluttants in the respiratory system; it‘s also a good source of vitamin E for people whose asthma stems from nut allergy

 – drink lemon water daily (squeeze half a lemon in a glass of lukewarm water and drink it in the morning; it helps with alkalinity in your body)